 The District was founded in 1909 and is located in the City of Highland Park, Illinois along the north shore of Lake Michigan.
 The District serves the City of Highland Park and a small portion of the Village of Deerfield.
-The District owns and operates more than 700 acres of land in 45 park areas while also helping other municipal agencies manage some land and is located approximately 25 miles north of Chicago.
+The District owns and/or operates more than 800 acres of land with 45 park areas, while also helping other municipal agencies manage some land and is located approximately 25 miles north of Chicago.

-The Park District operates under a Board-Director form of government serving a population of approximately 30,000.
+The Park District operates under a Board-Director form of government serving a population of approximately 29,000.
 Educational services for the residents of the District are provided by North Shore School District 112 and Township High School District 113.
 Route 41 traverses the District and Interstate 94 is along its western boundary.
 METRA rail service to downtown Chicago is available with stations in Deerfield, Highland Park, Ft.
 Sheridan, and Highwood.

-The District offers over 3,000 programs annually.
+The District usually offers over 3,000 programs annually.
+However, due to the pandemic during 2020, only 2,160 programs were offered with limited enrollment, due to social distancing standards mandated by the Centers for Disease Control.
 These programs include athletics, pre-school, art and dance, ice skating, tennis, swimming, golf, gymnastics, and tennis.
 The District also offers general youth and adult variety programs throughout its facilities and parks.
-To support these programs, the District parks contain baseball and softball fields (including backstops - 23), outdoor basketball courts (full and half - 17), football/soccer fields (24), indoor/outdoor tennis courts (38), disc golf courses (2), and fishing areas (4).
-The District operates 10 facilities ranging from an ice center to a nature center.
+To support programs and services to the community, the District maintains approximately 800 acres of parkland, natural areas and beaches and recreation amenities including baseball and softball fields (including backstops - 23), outdoor basketball courts (full and half - 16), football/soccer fields (15), indoor/outdoor tennis courts (38), pickleball courts (8), disc golf courses (2), and fishing areas (4).
+The District operates 10 recreation facilities ranging from an ice center to a nature center.